AyeGill/memoman/README.md

   - [ ] Make it possible to stop mid-review and still save alterations.
   - [ ] Add option to review ahead.
 - [ ] Are we implementing the repetition-within-sessions stuff correct?
 Especially pertaining to behaviour of delay.
+- [ ] Contemplate producing just one executable, with cli/gui behaviour controlled by flags.
+It is likely that we will want to run even the gui version from the command line.
+- [ ]